DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Conclusion

 \section{Conclusion}

-In this paper, we introduced \docetl, a declarative system that optimizes complex document processing tasks using LLMs.
-By focusing on improving accuracy rather than just reducing costs, \docetl addresses critical limitations in existing LLM-powered data processing frameworks.
-Our system introduces several novel rewrite directives, an agent-based framework for plan rewriting and evaluation, and an opportunistic optimization strategy to handle the unique challenges of unstructured data analysis.
-Our evaluation across three unstructured document analysis tasks demonstrated that \docetl can find plans with outputs 1.34 to 4.6x higher quality than hand-engineered baselines.
-As LLMs continue to evolve and new challenges in complex document processing emerge, \docetl's architecture provides a flexible foundation for future research and applications.
+We introduced \docetl, a declarative system that optimizes complex document processing tasks using LLMs.
+We introduced several novel rewrite directives, an agent-based framework for plan rewriting and evaluation, and an opportunistic optimization strategy.
+Our evaluation across four unstructured document analysis tasks demonstrated that \docetl can find plans with outputs 21-80\% more accurate than baselines. \docetl is a first step toward an agentic optimizer for LLM-powered data processing.
+While exploring the large space of possible plan decompositions is hard, our approach shows that automated optimization is both feasible and beneficial.
+Future work will focus on reducing cost by considering cheaper models for simpler sub-tasks, and incorporating human feedback to refine plans.
+With growing real-world adoption, \docetl provides a foundation for future research and applications in complex document processing.